-- 1. Headcount FTEs: Decreased from 1,655 to 1,506 from Jun-18 to Mar-19. - a.
-Per management, 62 FTEs have departed due to participation in the VTP program.
-The remaining 87 FTEs have departed due to normal turnover. - b.
-Professional contract services are used to address vacancies.
-Despite this, YTD professional fees are favorable by \$4.6M due to a \$1.9M in A/P growth from UPR and ASEM's reduced spending on professional fees in the beginning of the year due to a reduced operating budget which was subsequently increased.
-UPR provides physician services to ASEM.
+- 1. Headcount FTEs: Decreased from 1,655 to 1498 from Jun-18 to Apr-19. - a.
+Per management, 62 FTEs have departed due to VTP participation; the remainder of the decrease in headcount is due to normal attrition.
+Vacancies are not addressed due to a government-imposed hiring freeze, which explains the large headcount decline.

-- 2. Payroll: Disbursements are forecast to be \$102.0M for FY19.
-YTD payroll is \$71.1M. - a.
-YTD payroll run rate is not in line with the full year forecast due to falling headcounts at ASEM, and prior year payroll liabilities of \$4.8M, which are expected to be disbursed in Apr-19 despite an original forecast of Dec-18.
+- b.
+Professional contract services address vacancies, but YTD professional fees are favorable by \$5.2M Jun-18 Jul-18 Aug-18 Sep-18 Oct-18 Nov-18 Dec-18 Jan-19 Feb-19 Mar-19 Apr-19 due to \$2.1M in A/P growth from UPR for physician services provided to ASEM, and due to ASEM's reduced spending on professional fees in the beginning of the year due to a reduced operating budget which was subsequently increased. - 2.
+Payroll: Disbursements are forecast to be \$99.2M for FY19.
+YTD payroll is \$78.8M. - a.
+YTD payroll run rate is not in line with the full year forecast due to falling headcounts at ASEM, and prior year payroll liabilities of \$4.8M, which are expected to be disbursed in Jun-19 despite an original forecast for Dec-18.

-3 Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.
+&lt;sup>4 Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.